Fonta1n3/FullyNoded-JoinMarket/Pods/Tor/Tor/openssl/python-ecdsa/README.md

 `brainpoolP512r1`.
 Few of the small curves from SEC standard are also included (mainly to speed-up testing of the library), those are:
 `secp112r1`, `secp112r2`, `secp128r1`, and `secp160r1`.
+Key generation, siging and verifying is also supported for Ed25519 and Ed448 curves.
 No other curves are included, but it is not too hard to add support for more curves over prime fields.

 ## Dependencies

 This library uses only Python and the 'six' package.
-It is compatible with Python 2.6, 2.7, and 3.3+.
+It is compatible with Python 2.6, 2.7, and 3.6+.
 It also supports execution on alternative implementations like pypy and pypy3.

 If `gmpy2` or `gmpy` is installed, they will be used for faster arithmetic.